DataTalksClub/datatalksclub.github.io/_posts/2020-12-14-data-roles.md

 * The responsibilities of each role;
 * The skills and knowledge each role needs to have.

 > Want to listen to it as a podcast?
-Go to [anchor.fm](https://anchor.fm/datatalksclub/episodes/Roles-in-a-data-team---Alexey-Grigorev-emqcft) or your favorite podcasting platfrom.
+Go to <a href="https://anchor.fm/datatalksclub/episodes/Roles-in-a-data-team---Alexey-Grigorev-emqcft" target="_blank">Anchor.fm</a> or your favorite podcasting platfrom.

 This is not a comprehensive list and the majority of what you will read in this article is my opinion, which comes out of my experience from working as a data scientist.